jplayer/jPlayer.injector/README.md

 	});
 ```

-* Typically, you will call *injector* fron within a jQuery ready function:
+* Typically, you will call *injector* from within a jQuery ready function:
 ```javascript
 	$(document).ready(function() {
 		jPlayerInjector({